 Deborah Menkart is Executive Director of Teaching for Change, a non-profit organization working for social and economic justice by promoting equity-related teaching materials, offering professional development, and increasing parent power in schools.
 She is also the co-editor of Putting the Movement Back into Civil Rights Teaching.

 Menkart’s activism began in junior high school when she joined protests of D.C.’s “taxation without representation” and the “dresses-only” dress code for girls.
 During the 1970s she lived in San Diego, California, where she worked as a shipyard electrician and was involved in the anti-war, women’s, international solidarity, and labor movements.

 Menkart received a B.A. in Human Services and a master’s in curriculum and instruction from George Washington University, but attributes most of her learning to colleagues at Teaching for Change, Rethinking Schools, and the National Coalition of Education Activists

 Margo Okazawa-Rey is Professor of Social Work at San Francisco State University and a long-time community organizer focused on militarism, globalization, and women's rights.
-She is the co-author with Gwyn Kirk of Women's Lives, Multicultural Perspectives (McGraw-Hill, 2001), a major multicultural feminist textbook used in college level women's studies courses throughout the nation, and the co-author of Beyond Heroes and Holidays: A Practical Guide to Anti-Racist, Multicultural Curriculum and Staff Development, focused on multicultural, multi-racial education.
+She is the co-author with Gwyn Kirk of Gendered Lives: Intersectional Perspectives, a major multicultural feminist textbook used in college level women's studies courses throughout the nation, and the co-author of Beyond Heroes and Holidays: A Practical Guide to Anti-Racist, Multicultural Curriculum and Staff Development, focused on multicultural, multi-racial education.